qmc-hamm/effective_model_optimization/README.md

 ### Hyperparameters
 * parameter_sets : Defines the model physics
 * rs_sets : which r(configuration) data is used for training and validation.
 The leftover data can be used for testing later.
-* state_cutoff : Which ab initio state to cut off.
-At the lower r values, there is less ab intio data.
+* state_cutoff : Which ab initio state data to cut off at.
+At the lower r values there is less ab intio data, since the number of ab initio data varys over r this lets the user create cutoff that make that number not vary or vary less.
 * w0s : The ratio that the loss function values matching the energies of the states vs the descriptors of the states.